 If a Complainant would like the University to take further action beyond providing Supportive Measures, the Complainant may file a Formal Complaint.
 The Formal Complaint must contain all of the necessary elements found in the definition of Formal Complaint in the Other Definitions section of this Regulation.

 In some circumstances, the Title IX Coordinator may also file a Formal Complaint.
+The Title IX Coordinator must file a Formal Complaint when, based on the known circumstances, failing to do so would be unreasonable.

 The University may consolidate Formal Complaints as to allegations of Sexual Misconduct against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against the other party, where the allegations of Sexual Misconduct arise out of the same facts or circumstances.
 Where a grievance process involves more than one Complainant or more than one Respondent, references to the singular “party,” “complainant,” or “respondent” include the plural, as applicable.